wiederm/ligandscout-benchmarking/README.md

 # ligandscout-benchmarking

-The test_LS_executables.py script tests three LigandScout executables (iscreen, idbgen, espresso) on local computers (a7pc82-87, a7srv2) and on the cluster (hydra) executing
+The test_LS_executables.py script tests three LigandScout executables (iscreen, idbgen, espresso) on local computers (a7pc82-87, a7srv2) and on the cluster (hydra).
+The tests are started by executing:

 ```bash
 python test_LS_executables.py -l /data/shared/software/ligandscout4.2/ -y parameters.yaml